 5. You want to convert from an adjustable rate to fixed

-- Moving soon — Do you already have your eye on a new home?
-Calculate your break-even point (more on that below) to make sure you won’t lose money once you factor in the costs of refinancing.
+Do you already have your eye on a new home?
+Calculate your break-even point to make sure you won’t lose money once you factor in the costs of refinancing.

-- Existing home equity loan — If you have a home equity loan or line of credit (or HELOC), you may have to ask that lender’s permission to refinance your loan.
+If you have a home equity loan or line of credit (also known as a HELOC), you may have to ask that lender’s permission to refinance your loan.
 If it doesn’t agree, you might have to pay this account off before you can refinance.

-Refinancing a mortgage can be expensive.
+A mortgage refinance can be expensive.
 Here are some typical fees you may have to pay.